vulkomilev/oumi/docs/user_guides/evaluate/evaluate.md

 ### Reproducibility Metadata

-To ensure that Oumi evaluations are fully reproducible, we log comprehensive metadata to capture all input configurations and environmental parameters, as shown below.
+To ensure that evaluations are fully reproducible, Oumi automatically logs all input configurations and environmental parameters, as shown below.
 These files provide a complete and traceable record of each evaluation, enabling users to reliably replicate results, ensuring consistency and transparency throughout the evaluation lifecycle.

 | File | Description | Reference |